-The commitment to educate our children is a commitment that the residents of Franklin have long supported.
+The residents of Franklin have long supported the commitment to educate our children.
 Horace Mann, the father of public education and integral to Franklin's historical legacy stated, "Education then, beyond all devices of human origin, is the equalizer of conditions of men, the great balance wheel of the social machinery".

 The School Committee, administration and staff developed a fiscally responsible budget that promotes student achievement, protects core programs and is respectful of the current economic climate.
-The FY2022 Superintendent's Recommended Budget requests a 4.61% increase.
-Recurring revolving funds continue to be used conservatively to offset costs, which have risen more quickly than fees charged.
+The FY2024 Superintendent's Recommended Budget requests a 4.11% increase.
+Recurring revolving funds continue to be used to offset costs, which have risen more quickly than fees charged.
 At some point, there will likely be a need for increased community support or further reductions to obtain a balanced budget.